-I now weep broken again, broken and broken open.
-My first decade as her pupil, learning notes and keys and rhythms and time signatures.
+And time signatures.
 The beats within two bars.
 The measure of each note.
 The pulse within the walls of a home.
-I weep.

-It is now eight hours since we’ve arrived at the ER.
-The night nurse comes in and we find that all the apple juice we plied on Florence was happily peed out - not into the little plastic tub, but instead all over the sheets, the pads the blanket, the bed.
-There is nothing left to do but catherize her.
+It is now eleven hours since we’ve arrived at the ER.
+Ms. Nurse-G comes in and we find that all the apple juice we plied on Florence was happily peed out - not into the little plastic tub, but all over the sheets, the pads the blanket, the bed.
+There is nothing left to do but catheterize her.

-It is now 10:50pm and we are in her home lobby trying to get her from the stretcher into the wheelchair.
-Florence utterly befuddled stares up at the taller Amazon in childlike wonder.
+One of the Amazons scoops Florence into her arms.
+Florence utterly befuddled stares up at the Amazon in childlike wonder.
 Without thinking I blurt out, “Florence!
 It’s your dream come true!
 You're in the arms of a beautiful woman.”

 We can’t all fit in the tiny elevator.
 “They are going to take you up in the elevator and I'm going to take the stairs and meet you up on the 5th floor.”

 Florence’s face crumbles.
 “But I want to go with you …”

 I run up 5 flights of stairs and all four of us, the two Amazon, Penny who has waited up for us and me manage to get Florence out of sheets and wheelchair and confusion to face her bed.